 5) Software as a Service (SaaS) or Cloud Computing in use, and

-6) Hosted applications in a data center, not to mention smartphone support and installation.
+6) Hosted applications in a data center, not to mention smartphone support

 For some organizations, it is less expensive to host a server in a data center